tripox/digitalocean-mcp-vscode/README.md

 [![VS Code Version](https://img.shields.io/badge/VS%20Code-1.102.0+-blue.svg)](https://code.visualstudio.com/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An **unofficial** VS Code extension that integrates with the DigitalOcean Model Context Protocol (MCP) server, enabling seamless interaction with DigitalOcean services directly from your code editor.
+An **unofficial** VS Code extension that registers a DigitalOcean MCP server, allowing tools like Copilot Chat to interact with your infrastructure — including apps, deployments, logs, and metrics — directly from your editor.

 > **⚠️ Disclaimer**: This is an unofficial community extension and is not affiliated with, endorsed by, or sponsored by DigitalOcean, LLC.
 DigitalOcean is a trademark of DigitalOcean, LLC.